Supporting your Child's Well-being

 Supporting your child’s wellbeing & mental health is crucial to their happiness, self-confidence, resilience and positive engagement in learning.
 Your listening ears, unconditional love and proactive support of their wellbeing is the foundation upon the work that takes place at school through the curriculum and pastoral care interventions is built.

 As a school, we support parents in their efforts by offering mental health & wellbeing workshops, 1:1 consultations to support holistic wellbeing of families and support with identifying relevant services and referral pathways.
-We accomplish this through the support of our Family Liaison, PSHE Coordinator, SENCo, Mental Health in Schools Team, Wellbeing in Schools participation and link Educational Psychologist.
+We accomplish this through the support of our Senior Leadership Team, PSHE Coordinator, SENCo, Mental Health in Schools Team, Wellbeing in Schools participation and link Educational Psychologist.

 Overall Wellbeing Advice: